Monolithic vs Microservices Architecture

 However, a monolithic app is a single unified unit.
 It has one code base in one code repository.
 Each new feature addition requires changes to that code base.
 You need to test and deploy the entire app, which can slow down iterations.

 You maintain individual microservices separately in the microservices architecture.
 That amounts to maintaining multiple small applications.
-You can find issues easily, furthermore, fault isolation is easier.
+You can find issues easily; furthermore, fault isolation is easier.

 Maintaining monolithic applications is harder.
 You have to detect bugs for all functionalities in one large code base.
 If the application fails in one functionality, then it fails in its entirety.
 You can’t isolate faults.

-9. Skills and experience needed in development teams for microservices vs monolithic architecture
+9. Skills and experience needed in development teams

 In the case of monolithic architecture, you have one software development team only.
 You have one skill set requirement.
 Your development team can have equal or more mid-level and junior developers than experienced programmers.